ClarityNLP/ClarityNLP/docs/setup/local-no-docker.rst

 to start and stop the database server.
 For now, click the button and stop the server, since we need to make a small change to the postgres configuration file.

+Be sure to follow the third step outlined in the website that configures your ``$PATH`` to include in-line commands.

 **[Ubuntu]** Install postgres with:
 ::